seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 This belief will make more sense as AI gets better and better, but then it will generate longer slop formalizations, and similar issues will persist.
 If you want to autoformalize a natural-language proof, the best thing you can do is to make every formal statement and argument as close to the natural-language proof as possible, using the same notation and no more or fewer lemmas.
 More importantly, make a blueprint.
 If your AI is good enough to autoformalize a natural-language proof, then it should be good enough to automatically write *a* blueprint that is *not too bad* for a human to read and understand (just push the button a few more times), which is way better than having no blueprint at all.
-I recently wrote a blog post about this on the [Proos and Prompts](https://proofsandprompts.com/) community blog (prompted by [other news](https://www.anthropic.com/research/formalizing-fermats-last-theorem))—check it out [here](https://proofsandprompts.com/2026/09/08/autoformalization-but-why/).
+I recently wrote a blog post about this on the [Proofs and Prompts](https://proofsandprompts.com/) community blog (prompted by [other news](https://www.anthropic.com/research/formalizing-fermats-last-theorem))—check it out [here](https://proofsandprompts.com/2026/09/08/autoformalization-but-why/).

 Let me end the series of posts with a question and answer: